CodeYourFuture/js-core-2-exercises/README.md

 `git remote add upstream git@github.com:CodeYourFuture/js-core-2-exercises.git`

 ## How to run the tests
-To run the tests from the console, run the command: `npm test` To keep the tests running (auto updating when you save files), run the command: `npm test -- --watch` then press `a` to run all the tests and keep watching the files for changes.
+Before to run the tests, you need to run this command: `npm install` To run the tests from the console, run the command: `npm test` To keep the tests running (auto updating when you save files), run the command: `npm test -- --watch` then press `a` to run all the tests and keep watching the files for changes.
 To quit the tests, type `q`.